Error helps L-M finish off comeback

 It didn’t come without a bit of good luck.

 Cox led off the eighth with her third walk.
-She moved to second on an E-5.
+She moved to second on an error.
 As she saw Thein’s throw go wide, she knew her only destination was home plate.

 Each time the right fielder got on base, she scored.